|John Crowe Ransom|

 April 30, 1996 - The New York Yankees and the Baltimore Orioles played the longest nine-inning game in Major League Baseball history.
 The game took four hours and 21 minutes.

-April 30, 1997 - The Atlanta Braves set a major league record when they got their 19th win in the month of April.
+April 30, 1997 - The Atlanta Braves set a Major League Baseball record when they got their 19th win in the month of April.

 April 30, 1998 – Clarke Mills, a historic textile factory in Jackson, Ala.; the Grove Hill Courthouse Square Historic District in Grove Hill, Ala.; and the Whatley Historic District in Whatley, Ala.; were added to the National Register of Historic Places.